Fine structure from normal iterability: Super-Dodd-soundness

 \begin{ass} $\rho_1^M=\om$.\end{ass}

 Recall $M$ is also $1$-sound.
 We can therefore use these fine structural circumstances to substitute for any appeals to weak Dodd-Jensen in the proofs.
-(Or, we could construct a strategy with weak Dodd-Jensen.)
+(Moreover, the unique $(0,\om_1+1)$-strategy for $M$ has weak Dodd-Jensen.)
 Thus, we have completed the portion of the proof of super-Dodd-solidity which is directly relevant to the main theme of the paper (that is, proving fine structural facts from normal iterability).
-From here on we can just approximate Steel's proof of Dodd-solidity (the conjunction of \cite{combin}, \cite{deconstructing}, \cite{recon_con}), modified to deal with superstrong extenders and to prove super-Dodd-solidity.
-We will, however, give a full account.
-The measure analysis argument from \cite{mim} (i.e., as in Theorem \ref{thm:measures_in_mice}) will be useful, and another variant will also be needed later in the proof of Theorem \ref{thm:finite_gen_hull}.
+From here on we can just approximate Steel's proof of Dodd-solidity (the conjunction of \cite{combin} and \cite{deconstructing}, augmented with observations in \cite{operator_mice_v3}), modified to deal with superstrong extenders and to prove super-Dodd-solidity.
+We will, however, give a full argument (diverging somewhat from Steel's argument).